Breadcrumb

 • Laurent Yerly, Cantonal Treasurer

-• Professor Katharina Fromm (Vice President), Rector of the University of Fribourg
+• Prof. Dr. Katharina Fromm (Vice President), Rector of the University of Fribourg

 • Prof. Dr. Christelle Hayoz, dean University of Teacher Education Fribourg